Plants we regret losing

 Eucalyptus formannii

 I was attracted to the unusual foliage of Eucalyptus formannii at Lang’s Nursery in Mildura in October 2010.
-This small tree has grey bark, a dense habit, very narrow grey-green leaves and creamy yellow flowers in spring.
-This tree is native to a small area north of Southern Cross in the Die Hardy Range, WA and grows well in Adelaide.
+This small tree has grey bark, a dense habit, very narrow grey-green leaves and creamy yellow flowers in spring and is native to a small area north of Southern Cross in the Die Hardy Range, WA and grows well in Adelaide.
 We had plenty of new growth by June 2013, but lost our tree to the heat and drought of summer 2013-14.
 The tree did not recover and was removed in August 2014.

 Eucalyptus latens ‘Moon Lagoon’